-4.1.4 The Yggdrasil Area (renamed from NOAKA - North of Alvheim Krafla Askja)
+4.1.4 The Yggdrasil Area

 The contingent resources in Yggdrasil are spread over five fields as outlined below.
 The resources at Langfjellet and Frøy will be targeted by geo-pilot wells and the resources at Krafla, Sentral and Askja will be drilled as keeper wells, i.e. completed as a producer if a discovery is made.
 The Yggdrasil facilities are designed with flexibility to tie in the contingent resources with limited additional investment.